 Official notification from the student via telephone, email, or in person and the completion of a Withdrawal Form will be used to determine the date of withdrawal.
 For students who do not officially withdraw, it is assumed that the student attended 50% of the enrollment period, unless otherwise documented by the instructor.

-Once applied and accepted at Daemen, veterans and other persons eligible to study using GI Bill® educational benefits will receive personalized information from Daemen’s Financial Aid Office providing total program costs, student debt estimates, and other federal financial aid options.
-If you have already received notification of your GI Bill® award and have made your decision to attend Daemen, you must present the award letter or Notice of Basic Eligibility (NOBE) to the Daemen College Certification Officer.
+Once applied and accepted at Daemen, veterans and other persons eligible to study using GI Bill® educational benefits will receive a personalized financial aid award letter from Daemen’s Financial Aid Office providing estimated program costs, student aid eligibility, and other federal financial aid options.
+If you have already received notification of your GI Bill® award and have made your decision to attend Daemen, you must present the award letter or Certificate of Eligibility (COE) to the Daemen College Certification Officer.
 Generally, a brief meeting is required prior to certification.

 Once enrolled and certified as a Daemen student, should you have to suspend your study due to service requirements, you may withdraw from courses with no financial liability.
 Depending upon the duration of service required, other options may be available to students who feel they have significant investment in the semester and who do not wish to withdraw from a semester entirely.
 In each case, you must notify the Daemen College Certification Officer of your impending service requirement, and to discuss financial options available to you.
 Regardless of the financial option chosen as a result of the service requirement, all service members may return to their academic program upon completion of service requirements.